What is Supply Chain Management and what does it involve?

 Average Salary

-Professionals in this role have a variety of responsibilities to assist all supply chain processes and ensure all documentation, contracts and agreements are managed.
-The responsibilities in this role are dependant on the size of the logistics organisation.
+Assists all supply chain processes and ensures all documentation, contracts and agreements are managed.
+This role’s responsibilities will depend on the size of the logistics organisation or team.

 Warehouse Administrator